 Charging typically takes about an hour, but at public charging stations we recommend limiting your charging time to 30 to 40 minutes to ensure other drivers have a chance to charge.

 Does the weather affect when I can charge?

 You can charge rain or shine, snow or sleet.

 How can I find fast charging stations?

 Search the PlugShare map and mobile app to find information and availability about charging stations around North America.
 This site will also provide you with amenities when you’re looking for something to do in those 30 to 40 minutes that you’re charging.
-And be sure to check out our B.C. road trip guide with four great trips planned with stops at our fast charger network along the way.

 Have you joined the EV family?